The twenty year eight month career of D7561/25211 was spent entirely allocated to London Midland Region depots.

 More failures in December, again in the Manchester area brought more unexpected passenger haulage for 25211.
 When the 22.34 York - Shrewsbury with 45103 expired at Standedge Tunnel, it was 25211 that took the train on to Crewe.
 Then shortly after Christmas on December 28th 46026 expired at Manchester Victoria with the 08.05 Liverpool - Newcastle, 25211 took the train on to Leeds.

 When 47413 failed at Kilmarnock on March 14th with the 21.50 Glasgow Central - Euston 25211 worked the train forward to Carlisle.
 On April 9th Edge Hill could provide nothing bigger than 25211 for the 09.05 Liverpool - Scarborough which it worked as far as Leeds before being replaced.
+The next day (10th) 25211 was the Manchester Victoria pilot.

 The failure of a Class 31 at Nuneaton on June 29th whilst hauling the 12.10 Cambridge - Birmingham New Street saw 25211 on hand to take the train forward to New Street.